Head-mounted display: Overview

 A typical HMD has one or two small displays, with lenses and semi-transparent mirrors embedded in eyeglasses (also termed data glasses), a visor, or a helmet.
-The display units are miniaturized and may include cathode-ray tubes (CRT), liquid-crystal displays (LCDs), liquid crystal on silicon (LCos), or organic light-emitting diodes (OLED).
+The display units are miniaturized and may include cathode-ray tubes (CRT), liquid-crystal displays (LCDs), liquid crystal on silicon (LCoS), or organic light-emitting diodes (OLED).
 Some vendors employ multiple micro-displays to increase total resolution and field of view.

 HMDs differ in whether they can display only computer-generated imagery (CGI), or only live imagery from the physical world, or combination.
 Most HMDs can display only a computer-generated image, sometimes referred to as virtual image.
 Some HMDs can allow a CGI to be superimposed on real-world view.
 This is sometimes referred to as augmented reality (AR) or mixed reality (MR).
 Combining real-world view with CGI can be done by projecting the CGI through a partially reflective mirror and viewing the real world directly.
 This method is often called optical see-through.
 Combining real-world view with CGI can also be done electronically by accepting video from a camera and mixing it electronically with CGI.

 By using AR technology, the HMDs are allowed to achieve a see-through display.
 By using virtual reality (VR) technology, the HMDs can realize viewing the images in 360 degrees.

+History

+The first head-mounted display with motion tracking was the Headsight, built in 1961 by Philco Corporation engineers Charles Comeau and James Bryan.
+It paired a helmet-mounted cathode ray tube with a magnetic tracking system that steered a remote camera, letting an operator look around a distant environment by turning their head.
+The Headsight was built for military remote surveillance rather than computer-generated imagery.

+In 1968, computer scientist Ivan Sutherland and his student Bob Sproull built the first HMD to display computer-generated graphics, at Harvard University.
+The system rendered stereoscopic wire-frame images that shifted with the wearer's head movement, and could overlay graphics onto the real world through half-silvered mirrors — working as both a virtual reality and augmented reality display.
+Its mechanical head-position sensor, suspended from the ceiling, earned the informal nickname "Sword of Damocles."

+Consumer VR headsets appeared in the early 1990s but failed to gain mainstream adoption due to high costs and limited image quality.
+Interest revived in 2012 when Palmer Luckey's Oculus Rift launched on Kickstarter, raising $2.4 million against a $250,000 goal within days.
+Facebook's acquisition of Oculus VR for approximately $2 billion in 2014 signaled that major technology companies considered consumer VR commercially viable.